-UPDATE: Arrest Made in Monday Night Stabbing | 104-1 The Blaze
+UPDATE: Arrest Made In Monday Night Stabbing | 104-1 The Blaze

-(KFOR NEWS June 24, 2020) An update to Monday evening’s stabbing of a 25 year old Lincoln man in the 1000 block of B Street.
+LINCOLN–(KFOR June 24)–An update to Monday evening’s stabbing of a 25 year old Lincoln man in the 1000 block of B Street.

 Police Capt.
 Jake Dilsaver tells KFOR NEWS 27 year old, Seth Hansen of Lincoln wanted some items back which he’d given to the victim.
 That led to a fight, which led to a stabbing.
 Capt.
 Dilsaver says witness reports led officers to the 37th and Sheridan Blvd neighborhood, where Hansen was arrested Tuesday night.

-Note: UPDATE: Arrest Made In Monday Night Stabbing